Course Development Grants

 Selection criteria & eligibility

-- Courses (classes) can be for lower-division undergraduates, upper-division undergraduates, or for Master’s degrees.
+- Courses (classes) could be for lower-division undergraduates, upper-division undergraduates, or for Master’s degrees.

-- Applications are also welcome from high school or senior schools teaching in the academic areas listed above.
+- Applications were also welcome from high school or senior schools teaching in the academic areas listed above.

-- We welcome applicants from around the world and from all faiths.
+- We welcomed applicants from around the world and from all faiths.

 - Overall fit with project vision – see What is Science-Engaged Theology?